 While nursing, I massage the baby's temples, because I do not want the mucus getting stuck in her ear canal and causing an ear infection (I hear they are painful).
 Massaging the temples helps to move the mucus along so that it is not just sitting causing problems.

 3. Cuddle A lot

 I can always tell when they are coming down with something because they become more clingy.
 It’s just them reminding me that hugs do cure sickness.
 My eldest loved the wrap feeling my heart beat and body heat all day was comforting.
 Even if we are out the house, I make sure they are as comfortable as possible.

 4. Peppermint Bath

 Their noses quickly get clogged with mucus especially our two year old who hasn’t mastered blowing her nose yet.
-There are cool devices that help clear the nose, but they scare our kids.
+There are cool devices that help clear the nose like this one or this one, but they scare our kids.
 During their nightly baths, I put in 3 drops of peppermint essential oil.
 It’s cooling, calming and in combination with the hot steam helps to open up their congestion.

 5. Distract Them

 Since I still nurse, my child’s ideal spot when she is not feeling well is on my breast ALL DAY - which is overwhelming.
 Going to different places, our daughters find new things to explore so they are distracted from not feeling well.

 I find the girls don’t want to eat as much when they are not feeling well.
 Our five year-old loves home-made soup - the nutrient rich meal is just what her body needs for recovery.
 Herbal teas are also tasty option.
 Some of the girls faves are lemongrass, orange, chamomille, hibiscus and peppermint tea.
 Between tea, soup, the breast and her water bottle, our two-year old sips liquids all day.